Housing Navigation Menu

 Hammer Residences, Inc.Website: www.hammer.org

-For 90 years, Hammer has been providing uniquely designed services to provide adults and children with developmental disabilities opportunities to experience life to its fullest.
-Hammer serves more than 250+ adults and children who reside in 36 private homes and ten apartment buildings in the western suburbs of the Twin Cities.
+For over 90 years, Hammer Residences, Inc. has provided opportunities and services to adults and children with developmental disabilities to help experience life to its fullest.
+Hammer serves more than 250+ adults and children who reside in 37 private homes and 10 apartment buildings in the western suburbs of the Twin Cities.
 In 2001, Hammer expanded to serve more people by providing In-home Supports to families who have decided to keep their loved one, most often a child, in their home.
 Hammer offers families skilled, part-time staffing to make such a decision feasible.
 Hammer also provides Contracted and Flexible Case Management services to families in need of support in navigating the Consumer Directed Community Supports system.
 Respite services are also available for families who need a short break.

 Homeward Bound, Inc HBI